eloimoliner/CQT_pytorch/README.md

 audio_reconstructed=cqt.bwd(X) #backward transform

 ```
+## Modes of operation

+Different versions of the transform are implemented.
+They can be selected by choosing the 'mode' parameter.
+Except "matrix" and "oct, that discard DC and Nyquist bands, the rest have perfect reconstruction.

 mode          | Description  |  Output shape
 ------------- | ------------- | -------------
 "critical"      | (default) critical sampling (no redundancy) (slow implementation) |  list of tensors, each with different time resolution